decredcommunity/events/reports/20190726-cointime-summit-2019.md

 - Joeri van Geelen, Founder and CEO of Build Blocks Group, when talked a bout Decred :"awesome project!
 I have invested in Decred for a long time (2 years and a half)".
 - However, Vietnamese speakers does not know about Decred.

-* About the conference:
+* About the first event:
 - It was presentations right after presentations.
 There was no room for us to speak out or to reach to the audiences but had to do it individually.
 - Almost all of the coins which are mentioned in the conference are in lower ranks in comparison to Decred.
 But their community is really big and active in Ho Chi Minh City.
 "Our community has meeting every week"
 - Most of the speakers talked about the potential of Vietnamese market.
 They all believe in the bright future of crytocurrency here.
+* About the second event:
-- Smart strategies: download hushkeyhub and receive tomo via airdrop (2rounds to keep people stay till the end); answer questions and get airdrop
+- Smart strategies: download hushkeyhub and receive tomo via airdrop (2rounds to keep people stay till the end); answer questions and get airdrop.
+That we can learn from them.
 - International blockchain week - the biggest event about blockchain in China - is coming.
 Dcr team in China should go.
 - There were too many people but I could not talk to all of them.
 I had 1 hour in break time to make contacts.